zhaoak/goblin-bartender/README.md

 - `addToLog(message)`: adds given string to event log array
 - `getFreshId()`: returns new unused ID number
 - `calcGoblinAttack(goblin, modifier)`: calculates if goblin hits with probability `goblin.dp * 0.25` and damage `goblin.dp * modifier`
+- `checkGameStatus()`: checks if Energy is zero or less, triggers game over if so

 ### Render Functions
 - `renderGoblin(goblin)`: returns goblin HTML element with name/stats of `goblin`